-This requisite shall complement BioCarbon's Sustainability Development Safeguards (SDSs) tool.
+This requisite shall complement BIOCARBON'S Sustainability Development Safeguards (SDSs) tool.
 It will come into play for the GHG project holder to identify additional risks related to the project activities beyond those listen in the mentioned tool.

-Finally, taking into consideration the above, risk assessment and management shall be adequate, accurate and objective.
-In this sense, BIOCARBON'S "Permanence and Risk Management" Tool shall be applied.
+In light of the above, the assessment and management of risks shall be adequate, accurate, and objective.
+Accordingly, the BioCarbon's Permanence and Risk Management Tool shall be applied to ensure a consistent and robust approach.